Free Iowa Records: Background Checks, Arrests & More

 Understanding Iowa’s Court Structure & Court Record Laws

 Iowa court records mainly contain misdemeanors, docket sheets, probate trials, and other court-related details.
-Unless a statute or the Iowa Court Rules states otherwise, Iowa state records are accessible by the public.3
+Unless specified otherwise by statute or the State Court Rules, Iowa state records are generally accessible to the public.3

-Four courts make up the Iowa Judicial Branch: Juvenile Court, District Court, Court of Appeals, and Supreme Court:
+The Iowa Judicial Branch comprises four distinct courts: Juvenile Court, District Court, Court of Appeals, and Supreme Court.

 • Juvenile Court covers juvenile delinquency cases as well as child welfare cases.